corbinheist/champions-of-trevail/content/characters/Vrakk and Frayn.md

   - What about someone who challenges your viewpoint of the world?
 - How do you fight?

+Win Glory and Prove Strength.
+Prideful. in exile.

 ## Alignment and Bonds

 Alignment: